ciwen3/Public/python/steganography/README.md

 # Use:
 1. Run program
 2. Type E or Encode to add text to an image OR Type D or Decode to pull text from an image
-3. Input options (ie. text to hide, output photo and/or input photo)
+3. Input options (ie. text to hide, output image and/or input image)
 4. Get image with hidden message when Encoding OR get hidden message from an image when Decoding.